TBeijen/tbnl-hugo/content/post/2017-01-26-pyenv-virtualenv.md

 ```

 ## When Xcode doesn't play nice
 As a sidenote, if you run into all kinds of compile errors, it doesn't hurt to check the state of your xcode installation.
-Things not working after a xcode update has bitten me more than once (The xcode update after upgrading to Sierra caused my command line tools to disappear).
+Things not working after a xcode update has bitten me more than once.
+To illustrate: The xcode upgrade after upgrading to Sierra caused my command line tools to disappear.

 ```
 xcode-select --install